PerfectlySoft/PerfectDocs/guide/MongoDB-BSON.md

 let bytesArray = bson.asBytes()
 ```

-### Appending data to the BSON Document
+### Appending Data to the BSON Document

 Using the `append` method, data can be added to the BSON document.

 The `append` method utilizes the `@discardableResult` property.
-The result of the operation can be returned, or ignored.
+The result of the operation can be returned or ignored.

 If the result of the `append` operation is returned: